Caudron Type F: Design and development

-The nacelle was a development of the earlier simple, flat sided structures, but no longer with its sides curving upwards in profile to the engine.
-Instead, the upper edges of this structure were straight, with a curved decking which ran forward, rounding into a cowling around the 50 hp Gnome Omega seven cylinder radial engine.
-The cowling was more complete than on the earlier models, though in the manner of the time there was a gap at the bottom to allowed lost oil to escape.
+The nacelle was a development of the earlier simple, flat-sided structures, but no longer with its sides curving upwards in profile to the engine.
+Instead, the upper edges of this structure were straight, with a curved decking which ran forward, rounding into a cowling around the 50 hp Gnome Omega seven-cylinder radial engine.
+The cowling was more complete than on the earlier models, though in the manner of the time there was a gap at the bottom to allow lost oil to escape.
 At least one Type F had an uncowled Anzani 10-cylinder radial engine.
 The cockpit's forward rim was raised up, making it more enclosed and better defined; similar protection had been introduced on the Type D2 and Type E. As before, the nacelle was supported above the lower wing on two more pairs of interplane struts; these were enclosed by the nacelle, as on the Type D.

-The empennage of the type F was supported on a pair of girders arranged parallel to one another in plan.
+The empennage of the Type F was supported on a pair of girders arranged parallel to one another in plan.
 The upper girder members were attached to the upper wing spars at the tops of the innermost interplane struts and the lower ones ran under the lower wing, mounted on inverted W-form struts from the bottom of the inner interplane pairs.
 These lower members, which supported the aircraft on the ground as skids, each carried twin, rubber sprung landing wheels.
 Behind the wing the upper and lower members converged to the rear, the drag on the lower members reducing the landing run.
-There were three vertical cross braces on each girder but the only lateral inter-girder cross-members were near the tail, though there was wire bracing.
-The broad chord, roughly rectangular, warping tailplane was mounted just below the upper girder member.
+There were three vertical cross-braces on each girder but the only lateral inter-girder cross-members were near the tail, though there was wire bracing.
+The broad-chord, roughly rectangular, warping tailplane was mounted just below the upper girder member.
 Above it and instead of the earlier rectangular rudders there was a pair of small triangular fins, each mounting a broad rudder with a gently rounded leading edges and a straight, vertical trailing edge.
-The fins were separated by about one third of the tailplane span.
+The fins were separated by about one-third of the tailplane span.